Apple Daily (Taiwan)

 Apple Daily (蘋果日報 (Píngguǒ Rìbào, Pîn-kó Ji̍t-pò)) was a Chinese-language tabloid published in Taiwan, known for its sensational headlines, paparazzi photographs, and animated news videos.
 The paper was owned by Next Digital (fka Next Media), which published an eponymous newspaper in Hong Kong.
+Next Digital filed for liquidation in September 2021, and a Hong Kong court ordered the winding-up of the company in December 2021.
 Apple Daily (Taiwan) published its last printed edition on 17 May 2021, and operated its website until 31 August 2022, before rebranding itself as Next Apple News.
+According to Apple Daily's Union, 326 out of 801 workers at the newspaper were asked to leave when the print edition closed, including news staff and others working for the print edition.

+The paper's last interim financial report recorded a daily average print circulation of approximately 83,000 copies in Taiwan at the time of closure.

 History

-After Jimmy Lai found Next Media Taiwan in late 2000 and started a Taiwanese version of Next Magazine, preparations began for the launch of a Taiwanese version of Apple Daily in 2003, with senior journalists from China Times and United Daily News being taken on.
+After Jimmy Lai founded Next Media Taiwan in late 2000 and started a Taiwanese version of Next Magazine, preparations began for the launch of a Taiwanese version of Apple Daily in 2003, with senior journalists from China Times and United Daily News being taken on.
 Both these newspapers and the Liberty Times, the "big three" in Taiwanese journalism, initially blocked Apple Daily first published on 2 May 2003.
 It was the first newspaper in Taiwan to publish 365 days a year, and it was the only newspaper in Taiwan subject to the circulation audit from Audit Bureau of Circulations (ROC).
 Opening the Apple Daily in Taiwan was part of a larger push by parent company Next Media into the Taiwanese market.
 Next Media brought a combination of celebrity gossip and investigative journalism that was new to the market.
 Circulation peaked at 700,000.
 Its approach either inspired or revolted competitors and changed Taiwan's media landscape.
+In December 2025, Lai was found guilty of conspiracy to collude with foreign forces and conspiring to publish seditious articles under Hong Kong's National Security Law.
+On 9 February 2026, he was sentenced to 20 years in prison, the longest sentence handed down under that law.
 The paper was considered politically neutral by many Taiwanese people, prioritizing sensationalism (especially sexual, to some criticism) over serious political reporting.
 Thus, it was joked that the paper was "yellow" ("pornographic") instead of belonging to the Taiwanese blue (pro-China) and green (localist) political camps.
 Overall, the paper primary represented a "mild" form of Taiwanese identity supporting the status quo and opposing both reunification and "radical" independence.
 However, it attempted to represent differing perspectives and occasionally used terms found in publications espousing a "Chinese" identity.